 We begin with the 1970-1978 AMC Gremlin.

 For the longest time, nobody in Detroit took Volkswagen seriously.
 Who could blame them?
 The Beetle was an anachronism, no matter how much steady but glacier-like evolution it underwent, no matter how conscientious its assembly or clever its ads.
-By the end of the 1960s, however, it was selling more than half a million copies a year in the U.S. In the February 1969 issue of Motor Trend, editor Eric Dahlquist laid it out, explaining that the Volkswagen was frequently the best-selling car in Los Angeles, one of the nation’s (and the world’s) largest automotive markets.
+By the end of the 1960s, however, it was selling more than half a million copies a year in the U.S. and actually topped the overall sale charts in some important West Coast markets, like Los Angeles.

 This was bad news for all of the U.S. automakers, but it was particularly threatening for American Motors Corporation.
 AMC had made its mark in the late 1950s and early 1960s as a purveyor of economy cars, alternatives to what George Romney called “Detroit dinosaurs,” but by the late sixties, its compact Rambler American was moribund, stigmatized as a car for little old ladies.
 AMC’s total sales for 1968 were 272,696, climbing a bit to 281,297 for 1969; Volkswagen’s sales for the same model years were 582,009 and 548,904 respectively.
 The Volkswagen was certainly problematic for Chevrolet and Ford, but for AMC, it was a deadly threat.
 Beyond that, Toyota and Datsun were beginning to emerge as real contenders.
 Something had to be done.